 Once you notice the butter becoming clear or transparent, keep a close watch as it is getting close.
 The butter will develop a bit of a darker tone and small, light brown specks will appear.
 Once the brown specks appear, remove your butter from the heat.
 If you leave it over the heat for too long, you run the risk of burning your butter.
 Burnt butter will have very dark brown/black specks that look like coffee grounds.

-Can I substitute the flour/walnuts/chocolate chips?
+Can I substitute any of the ingredients in this recipe?

 Why does the dough need to chill for an hour?